ceph/ceph/doc/dev/developer_guide/index.rst

           compatible with ``python2``.
 Therefore, use ``python2`` to run the tests locally.

-vstart_runner.py can take 3 options -
+vstart_runner.py can take the following options -

 --clear-old-log             deletes old log file before running the test --create                    create Ceph cluster before running a test